GluuFederation/docs-supportportal-prod/index.md

 7. If you'd like one or more colleagues to be notified of your response, include their email(s) in the `Send copy to` field.
 Separate multiple multiple email addresses with a comma.

+## Updating ticket status

+As you work through issues you may need to update the status of the ticket.
+There are two ways to update a ticket:

+1. In the left hand window you can change the ticket status as needed.
+Be sure to save your edit before navigating to another page.

+2. During a response to a ticket you can update a ticket status.
+When you submit the response, the ticket's status will be updated as necessary.

+> Note.
+If you simply wish to close your ticket, click the Close button in the left hand menu.

+## Creating a follow-up to a solved request

+You can comment on or reopen a closed ticket, or create a new ticket that references the former ticket.

+# Tracking support requests

 ## Tracking your tickets

 You can use the Support Portal Dashboard to track your support requests.